Jguardado/AdjustableButton/README.md

     />
 ```

 As you may notice the `handleClick` function above takes in a give function to be used as the `onClick` for the AdjustableButton.
 In the example we use a simple console.log call back.
 You can pass whatever function you'd like.

+Another option in AdjustableButton is to set the value or text of the Button. simply pass in whatever string you want to be set as the button text and it will automatically adjust to the appropriate size.